ornis1612/jenkins/README.md

 ## Results
-You will be able to see the pipeline running in the Jenkins dashboard, and any changes to the Git repository will trigger a build of the pipeline.
+You will be able to see the pipeline running in the Jenkins dashboard.
+The result is a docker running with an output.